 The differences are striking!
 I determined the first three values in MATLAB.
 The fp64 value is reported by Malone based on a computation that took 24 days, and he also gives analysis to estimate the limiting sum and corresponding number of terms for fp64.

-The NVIDIA V100 has tensor cores that can carry out the computation D = C + A*B in one clock cycle for 4-by-4 matrices A, B, and C with only one rounding error; this is a 4-by-4 fused multiply-add (FMA) operation.
+The NVIDIA V100 has tensor cores that can carry out the computation D = C + A*B in one clock cycle for 4-by-4 matrices A, B, and C; this is a 4-by-4 fused multiply-add (FMA) operation.
 Moreover, C and D can be in fp32.
 The benefits that the speed and accuracy of the tensor cores can bring over plain fp16 is demonstrated in Harnessing GPU Tensor Cores for Fast FP16 Arithmetic to Speed up Mixed-Precision Iterative Refinement Solvers.

 Intel’s bfloat16 format supports a scalar FMA d = c + a*b, where c and d are in fp32.